clrkxd/SYNTHIXEL/README.md

-# 🎹 Synthixel --Open Source--
+# 🎹 Synthixel
 - Synthixel is a simple Java-based piano application built using Swing. <br>
+- An open-sourced project design for beginner piano learners. <br>
 - Inspired by many virtual piano music software, Synthixel allows users to play piano notes using their keyboard with real-time visual feedback and sound playback.

 ---